treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 ```

 This might seem like an unfair comparison because I used `os.path.join` in the first example to ensure the correct path separator is used on all platforms but I didn't do that in the second example.
-But **this is in fact a fair comparison**.

-This is a fair comparison because **the Path class normalizes path separators automatically**!
+But this is in fact a fair comparison because **the Path class normalizes path separators automatically**.

-We can prove this by looking at the string representation of this `Path` on Windows:
+We can prove this by looking at the string representation of this `Path` object on Windows:

 ```python
 >>> str(Path('src/__pypackages__'))